 If you want to purchase a subscription to an online community that will work through this book and the materials together as the year gets started and then throughout the year, please email [email protected] I have been working hard to find warm, supportive, capable, talented coaches to guide you through the implementation of the ideas provided herein.
 They will be working alongside me to support and coach you through the cycles as the year unfolds.
 It is of the utmost importance to me that you succeed in this work.It is of the utmost importance to me that your students, through your hard work, dedication, talent, and passion for teaching, succeed, feel empowered, and have a bright spot in their day where success and growth are practically inevitable.

-Welcome to the journey; I am so very glad to have you along this school year!
+Welcome to the journey; I am so very glad to have you along!

 Table of Contents